FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_userCertificates/manage-user-private-certificates.md

     "title": "Manage private certificates",
     "linkTitle": "Manage private certificates",
     "weight": "190"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses private certificates to log in to remote transfer sites for this account, as well as for decrypting and signing PGP and AS2 data.
+}{{< SecureTransport/componentshortname  >}} uses private certificates to log in to remote transfer sites for this account, as well as for decrypting and signing PGP and AS2 data.

 You can view, generate, import and delete private certificates for the active account from the *Private Certificates* page.